v12technology/fluxtion/README.md

 Our philosophy is to make delivering streaming applications in java simple by employing a clean modern api similar to the familiar Java streams api.
 The Fluxtion compiler carries the burden of generating simple efficient code that is optimised for your specific application.
 We pay the cost at compile time only once, so every execution of your stream processor sees benefits in reduced startup time and smaller running costs.

 Why concentrate solely on the processing logic?
 There are many great messaging systems out there offering scale out to hundreds of millions of events per second.
 But many reactive applications do not need that scale, the problem is integrating the event streams from different messaging systems into a single decision making engine.
 In cases like these you want to concentrate on writing the logic.
+## Pipeline vs graph processing
+Fluxtion is built as a graph processor and not a pipeline.
+A pipeline has a single entry point and single execution path, a graph processor has multiple entry points multiple execution paths.
+Handling heterogeneous event types in a unique fashion is the default behaviour.
+In fact the more complex the problem the greater the advantage that Fluxtion displays.
+## Integrating with client code
+Traditional stream processors have an ingest, transform and publish cycle.
+When moving from analytics to actually taking actions there is a barrier to integrating the output with the client application.
+With Fluxtion client code is integrated into the generated processor and invoked directly.
+## Documentation
+Check out detailed documentation at [gitbook](https://fluxtion.gitbook.io/docs/).
+This is undergoing active development so please check regularly.
 ## Describing a processor
 Deciding to apply stream processing to a problem leads you to your next decision, how to describe your processing requirements.
 Fluxtion constructs an intermediate representation for the ahead of time compiler to process.
 The intermediate representation can be built in a number of ways, each with their own advantages.
 ### Declarative or DSL